igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 packet loss, while observing blocks of packets with L bit set to 1 indicates loss affecting entire blocks of packets.

-## L+Q Bits -- Upstream, Downstream, End-to-End, and Observer Loss Measurements
+## L+Q Bits -- Upstream, Downstream, and End-to-End Loss Measurements

 Combining L and Q bits allows a passive observer watching a single direction of traffic to accurately measure: